 The NFIP was created to address several significant problems that arose due to a combination of poorly understood exposure, suboptimal land use management, inadequate building codes, and a lack of available and affordable insurance coverage in the private market.
 It was designed to improve post-event disaster recovery, reduce the government's exposure to unbudgeted disaster relief payments, and improve mitigation.
 Over the years its charge has evolved to focus more on financial solidity, though its mandate still includes addressing affordability and offering subsidized policies in some cases.
 Recent efforts to address rate level deficiencies have triggered opposition, forcing Congress to moderate some provisions enacted in prior legislation.
-The program's debt to the Treasury continues to be a focal point for discussion during the reauthorization process.
+The program's debt, including additional debt taken on in 2016, will be a focus during the 2017 reauthorization process.